campos02/rusty-retro-messaging/docs/DOCKER.md

 as MSN uses HTTPS in its authentication process.

 ## Ports
-Besides the standard HTTPS port, R²M also requires ports 1863 and 1864 to be open and/or forwarded for the MSN clients to work.
+Besides the standard HTTPS port, R²M also requires ports 1863 and 1864 to be open for the MSN clients to work.
 IPv4 is also required.

 ## Configuration
 After cloning, first run `cp .env.example .env` and edit the .env file to your liking.